The 8 Best Private Student Loans of 2019

 LendKey funds loans through partnerships with community credit unions and banks, but all loans remain serviced by LendKey so the bank or credit union behind the scenes is invisible to borrowers.
 LendKey doesn’t offer parent loans, it offers loans to students only.
 It also offers less flexibility for repayment while in school.
 But, there are no origination or prepayment fees and interest rates are quite competitive.

-Rates currently run from 4.95 to 5.36 percent APR.
+Rates currently run from 4.27 to 5.36 percent APR with autopay.
 LendKey is able to offer better than average rates because of the unique funding model.
 Credit unions are not for profit financial institutions, so they tend to offer more favorable rates and fees for all available products.
 With LendKey in the middle, you get a simple, high-tech experience with the savings and community power of a credit union.